Polynomial

 lcoeff Get the leading coefficient.

-parse Parse a polynomial with rational coefficients from a string.
+parse Parse a polynomial with integer coefficients from a string

-primitive Get the primitive part of the polynomial, i.e., the polynomial divided
+primitive Get the primitive part of the polynomial, i.e., the polynomial with the content removed.

 quot_rem Divide self by rhs, returning the quotient and remainder.